ibm-cloud-docs/vpc/os-lifecycle.md

 | `deprecated` | Older versions of stock operating systems are `deprecated`.
 Also, any stock operating system that reached EOS is also `deprecated`.
 The UI doesn't display any `deprecated` images when creating an instance.
 These images are still visible in the CLI and API. |
 {: caption="Table 1.
 Image lifecycle status" caption-side="bottom"}

-If you choose to continue to use a `deprecated` stock operating system image after EOS, be aware of the following risks:
+If you choose to continue to use a `deprecated` stock operating system image after EOS, review the [End of support operating system considerations](/docs/vpc?topic=vpc-eos-os-considerations-intro).
-* The operating system no longer receives security patches or updates.
-* The operating system is no longer tested for hardware, drivers, or firmware.
-* There is no support for performance or operational issues on the server.
-* There is no vendor support for the operating system.
-* EOS operating systems are not supported by IBM Cloud Technical Support.

 ## CentOS
 {: #centos}